Kamli (2022 film): Production

 In September 2019, Saba Qamar signed up for Sarmad Khoosat's second feature film Kamli.
 According to Qamar, Kamli is her fist project which she took on without reading the script, and decided to sign it just after hearing its song "Naina".
 Besides Qamar, Sania Saeed and Nimra Bucha were also cast in this film; it was their second feature film collaboration with Khoosat after his directorial debut Manto (2015).
 Debutant Hamza Khawaja was selected to portray the male lead opposite Qamar.
-The principal photography began in the first week of October and lasted for two months.
+The principal photography began in the first week of October, lasted for two months, and was held in Kallar Kahar.
 Khoosat revealed that the film would be a tragic love story.

 The film is based on a short film by actress Mehar Bano, with additional story and dialogues by Khoosat himself and screenplay by NCA graduate Fatimah Sattar in her debut work as a screenwriter.
 Saad Sultan composed the music of the film who earlier composed Laiyaan Laiyaan for Jackson Heights (2014).
 The film is edited by Saim Sadiq and Nadeem Abbas.
 Awais Gohar, who previously worked with Khoosat for Aakhri Station was the director of photography of the film.